Intern Visa Sponsorship Jobs in Oregon

 Which visa types are most common for intern roles in Oregon?

 F-1 students on Optional Practical Training (OPT) or Curricular Practical Training (CPT) are the most common visa pathway for interns in Oregon.
 These authorizations allow students enrolled at U.S. universities to work in roles related to their field of study without requiring separate employer petition filings.
-J-1 intern and trainee visas, sponsored through designated exchange program organizations, are also used for structured internship programs, particularly at larger Oregon employers.
+J-1 visa intern and trainee visas, sponsored through designated exchange program organizations, are also used for structured internship programs, particularly at larger Oregon employers.

 Which cities in Oregon have the most intern sponsorship jobs?